A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness

-A road to a potential disproof of LLM consciousness begins with one particularly influential criticism of IIT: The ``Unfolding Argument'' by Doerig et al. \cite{doerig2019unfolding} has led to an evocative debate in the literature on precisely how to falsify theories of consciousness.
-Specifically, the argument is based on the universal approximation theorem \cite{hornik1989multilayer}, and argues that any given Recurrent Neural Network (RNN) can be ``unfolded'' (or just replaced) via some functionally equivalent (in terms of input/output) Feedforward Neural Network (FNN).
-This presents a significant problem for theories like IIT, since an RNN might have a certain degree of integrated information, yet its input/output ``twin'' FNN would have zero integrated information.
+This road to a disproof of LLM consciousness begins with one particularly influential criticism of IIT: The ``Unfolding Argument'' by Doerig et al. \cite{doerig2019unfolding} has led to debate in the literature on how to falsify theories of consciousness.
+Specifically, the argument is based on the universal approximation theorem \cite{hornik1989multilayer}, and argues that any given Recurrent Neural Network (RNN) can be ``unfolded'' into some functionally equivalent Feedforward Neural Network (FNN).
+This creates a pathological scientific situation for theories like IIT, since any given RNN might have a certain degree of integrated information, yet its ``twin'' FNN would have zero integrated information.